jun7/wyeb/README.md

 ## Changes
 Install dir /bin/ -> /usr/bin/

-The directorys' names are changed from 'wyebrowser' to 'wyeb.' because it was too long. wyeb uses old name if old conf dir is found though.
+The directories' names are changed from 'wyebrowser' to 'wyeb.' because it was too long. wyeb uses old name if old conf dir is found though.
 Changing the name loses the cache and local storage what webkit has saved.
 See ~/.cache and ~/.local/share to keep it by rename or cleanup.

-$SUFFIX's default value is changed from "" to "/" though "" in the args is still accepted.
-So the double-quotations of $SUFFIX are no longer required.

 mdlbtn2winlist of the conf is removed. set new key mdlbtnleft=winlist if you use it.

-depends markdown -> discount: You have to add the flag '-f -style' to the generator of the main.conf

 # WithYourEditorBrowser / wyeb